-I would recommend that you start by collecting inexpensive editions from blue-chip artists (or at least very well-known artists that sit just outside blue-chip status).
-Editions such as skateboards and prints may be best, as they are the easiest to find.
+I would recommend that you start by collecting inexpensive editions from blue-chip artists.
+Editions such as prints may be best, as they are the easiest to find.
 But sculptural editions would also be a good choice for beginners as they are typically sturdy and do not require an as intensive a controlled environment to maintain their integrity.

-The risk associated with collecting the art of blue-chip artists is less than that of other artists, and for a beginner collector, the less risk, the better.
+The risk associated with collecting the art of blue-chip artists is less than other artists, and for a beginner collector, the less risk, the better.
 Higher-risk art investments might be more appropriate once you have a clearer conception of what you want to achieve with your art collection and when you have a better knowledge base of the art market to base your decisions.

-Read 10 artists to watch for ideas on what artist might be appropriate for beginner investors.
+Read our 10 artists to watch in 2022 for ideas on what artist might be appropriate for beginner investors.
 Artists included on this list have some affordable artwork that may appeal to you and are as relevant in 2023 as they were in 2022.

 It can be tempting to splurge on artwork when you first begin collecting.
 All the great finds you come across can rack up, and the next thing you know, you’ve blown your yearly art investing budget in a matter of months.
 Other than budgeting properly, one way to rein in your spending is to remind yourself that investing in art carries risk and that you may not recover the funds you put into your collection.

 You may also want to consider lowering how much of your net worth you wish to be allocated to art investments.
 In How Much Should you Spend on Art, I mention that 10% is the portion of wealth that investors typically allocate to satellite investments like art.
 For the first year you are collecting, it could be wise to half this portion to 5% and ease your way up to a higher percentage after a year.